Optimizing Fictitious States for Bell Inequality Violation in Bipartite Qubit Systems

 Since the construction of a fictitious state is basis-dependent, one may hope to find an optimal basis for a specified physical application.
-We show that the optimal basis to test Bell's inequality is the one that diagonalizes the spin correlation of each quantum sub-state, and we call it the \textit{diagonal basis}.
-The diagonal basis $\hat{e}^{\rm diag}_{i,a}$ is generally an event-dependent basis, and the correlation matrix of each quantum sub-state in the diagonal basis is
+In this work, we analyze the $q\bar q\to t\bar t$ process.
+At a hadron collider $t\bar t$ is produced both via $q \bar q$ and $gg$.
+Our analysis straightforwardly applies to $gg \to t\bar t$ also.
+We show that the optimal basis to test Bell's inequality is the one that diagonalizes the spin correlation of each quantum sub-state, and we call it the \textit{diagonal basis} (see the Appendix for detail).